stevekrouse/stevekrouse.github.io/roadblocks.md

 all chronic pain is roadblock on happiness and motivations and outlook. and those things, chemicals in brain, are roadblocks too

+### Low-bandwith communication

+Nexus really illustrates how low it really is

 ### Difficulty in learning to code (and coding)

 ### Inability to think logically, in a massively collaborative way